What is API Security?

 This issue often arises when role-based access control

 (RBAC) is poorly configured or entirely absent.
-APIs must enforce strict authorization policies and ensure that all function-level permissions
+APIs need to establish robust authorization checks and ensure that all permissions at the function level correspond with the roles and privileges of the user.

 6. Unrestricted Access to Sensitive Business Flows